roberts01/maexchen/README.md

 last changed: 02.07.2022

-Licensed under CC BY-SA 4.0
+Licensed under the MIT License

 Rules can be found (in German) here: https://de.wikipedia.org/wiki/M%C3%A4xchen